 When ketorolac tromethamine is administered concurrently with pentoxifylline, there is an increased tendency to bleeding.
 Nondepolarizing Muscle Relaxants

-In postmarketing experience there have been reports of a possible interaction between ketorolac tromethamine intravenous/intramuscular and nondepolarizing muscle relaxants that resulted in appea.
+In postmarketing experience there have been reports of a possible interaction between ketorolac tromethamine IV/IM and nondepolarizing muscle relaxants that resulted in apnea.
 The concurrent use of ketorolac tromethamine with muscle relaxants has not been formally studied.